Interacting with a deformable object#

 Stepping the simulation#

-Deformable bodies support user-driven kinematic control where a user can specify position targets for some of the mesh nodes while the rest of the nodes are simulated using the FEM solver.
+Deformable bodies support user-driven kinematic control where a user can specify position targets for some of the mesh nodes while the rest of the nodes are simulated by the active deformable solver.
 This partial kinematic control is useful for applications where the user wants to interact with the deformable object in a controlled manner.

 In this tutorial, we apply kinematic commands to two out of the four cubes in the scene.
 We set the position targets for the node at index 0 (bottom-left corner) to move the cube along the z-axis.